symfony/symfony-docs/mercure.rst

 Web APIs
 --------

-When creating a web API, it's convenient to be able to instantly push new versions of the resources to all connected devices, and to update their views.
+When creating a web API, it is convenient to be able to instantly push new versions of the resources to all connected devices, and to update their views.